This article is written by our friends at FreshBooks.

 What is an invoice?

 An invoice is what you send a client after you’ve delivered your product, but before you get paid.
 The invoice tells your client how much they need to pay you, and sets the payment terms they need to follow.
 Sellers sometimes call it a “sales invoice.”

 If you’re selling to a business, the invoiced amount gets entered as accounts payable on their end—money coming out of their pocket.
-On your end, it becomes an item in your accounts receivable—money going into your pocket.
+For your bookkeeping, it becomes an item in your accounts receivable—money going into your pocket.

 Invoices also leave a paper trail.
 That’s a good thing.
 In the event you get audited, you’ll need organized, numbered invoices, so you can explain to the IRS where your money came from.